maulanycitra/maulanycitra.github.io/content/event/MapresTalks/index.md

 {{% /callout %}}

 ### Inspirational Stories from Mapres Talks
-On Tuesday, September 24, 2024, **Mapres Talks** was held as part of the **PKKMB X MASTA 2024** event at Campus 2 ITESA Muhammadiyah Semarang.
+On Wednesday, September 25, 2024, **Mapres Talks** was held as part of the **PKKMB X MASTA 2024** event at Campus 2 ITESA Muhammadiyah Semarang.
 This event featured outstanding students (Mapres) as speakers who shared their stories about academic challenges, organizational experiences, and the achievements they have attained.

 ---